HaijiangYan/VSscripts/readme.txt

 cd ~ (your current working directory) git init (get .git)
-%After set and change a file in ~ git add filename (add the new edition in working memory, aka stage) git commit -m "instruction of this change and edition" (commit the change and save in long-term memory, aka master)
+%After set and change a file in ~ git add filename (add the new version in working memory, aka stage) git commit -m "instruction of this change and version" (commit the change and save in long-term memory, aka master)

 %Check current repository
 git status